 How To Eat Ghevar?
 Sweetened Vs Unsweetened

 How does the unsweetened one taste?
 People buy Ghevar as a dessert and to celebrate happy occasions.
 Those who buy unsweetened Ghevar do so either to ensure a longer shelf life or prefer freshly prepared sugar syrup because the sweetened variant is soggy.
 The best way to eat Ghevar?
-If you like the crisp one, the trick is to prepare sugar syrup and pour it over the Ghevar just before eating.
-If you don’t like or worry about the crisp one, the sweet one from the shop shelf is the best way to and enjoy this Rajasthani delicacy.
+If you like the crisp one, the trick is to prepare a sugar syrup and pour it over the Ghevar just before eating.
+If you don’t like or worry about the crisp one, the sweet one from the shop shelf is the best way to enjoy this Rajasthani delicacy.

 How to Store A Ghevar & Shelf Life?

 It is best to buy an unsweetened Ghevar because it can be easily stored for 15 days in a dry climate.
 The shelf life reduces in case of humid conditions.
-One can always prepare sugar syrup when consuming.
+One can always prepare sugar syrup when consuming it.
 For the sweetened version, it holds good for 3-5 days depending on climatic conditions.
 Most people generally buy a sweetened version from the shop and the best way to store this Ghevar is to allow it to air sometime & put it in an airtight container in a fridge.

 Stay updated with Jaipurthrumylens!! via: Facebook, Twitter, Instagram